-So, you may not be sleeping in the blind or your tree stand, but your phone might think you still are.
-We’ve seen this before right.
-We are in an important meeting at work or at school and its a weekend so we no longer need our 6:00 a.m. alarm because we were in the woods by 5:00 a.m.
+So, you may not be sleeping in the blind or your treestand, but your phone might think you still are.
+We've seen this before, right?

-So you think this is an obvious one right?
-Well if you are old school or new to the outdoors, this is a no-no. Sure I have heard stories at camp from old timers telling me I’m wasting my time with the scent free soap, deodorant and laundry detergent.
-They usually follow up with a “I’ve killed deer in my jeans, smoking on my pipe!”
+Sure, I've heard deer camp stories from old-timers who say I'm wasting my time with the scent-free soap, deodorant and laundry detergent.
+They usually follow up with, "I've killed deer in my jeans, smoking on my pipe!"

-That may have been a lucky shot, lucky situation, but I can assure you, smoking in the blind or in the tree stand is one of the dumber things you can do while hunting.
+That may have been a lucky shot, as I can assure you smoking in the blind or in the treestand will surely scare deer away.

 6. Listening to music

-I spend most of my late October and all through November traveling all over the northeast region of North America hunting whitetails.
-I spend my day hunting from sun up to sun down.
-It’s obvious I need food and water while I’m in the stand or blind but I’m not making this dumb mistake while I’m there.
-Doritos.
+I spend my in-season days hunting from sun up to sun down.
+It's obvious I need food and water while I'm in the stand or blind, but there's one mistake I'll never make, and that's Doritos.
 They are loud and smelly.

-I won’t deny they are delicious, but they aren’t a good snack to take with you while you’re hunting.
-If you make yourself a turkey sandwich, it’s probably better to hold off on the vinegar and pickles too.
-You may think it’s a no brainer, but, as we all know, some are keen on being outside the box.
+I won't deny they are delicious, but they aren't a good snack to take with you while you're hunting.
+If you make yourself a turkey sandwich, it's probably better to hold off on the vinegar and pickles, too.

 8. Being uncomfortable

-Without a doubt, this is a silent killer to any good hunter.
-I can’t even keep count how many times I’ve been set up on either someones property, ranch or an outfitter where I am expecting to sit an all day sit and I get an extremely uncomfortable seat.
-Whether it’s a blind or a tree stand, be sure to be comfortable.
+Without a doubt, this is a silent killer of any hunt.
+I can't count how many times I've been set up on a hunt, expecting to sit all day, and then realized I got an extremely uncomfortable seat.
+Whether it's in a blind or a treestand, be sure to be comfortable.